epam/edp-install/docs/operator-guide/install-via-helmfile.md

       kubectl create namespace platform

-2. Create a secret for administrative access to the database:

-      kubectl -n platform create secret generic super-admin-db \
-        --from-literal=username=<super_admin_db_username> \
-        --from-literal=password=<super_admin_db_password>

-  !!! warning
-      Do not use the **admin** username here since the **admin** is a reserved name.

-3. Create a secret for an EDP tenant database user:

-      kubectl -n platform create secret generic db-admin-console \
-        --from-literal=username=<tenant_db_username> \
-        --from-literal=password=<tenant_db_password>

-  !!! warning
-      Do not use the `admin` username here since the `admin` is a reserved name.

-4. For EDP, it is required to have Keycloak access to perform the integration.
+2. For EDP, it is required to have Keycloak access to perform the integration.
 Create a secret with the user and password provisioned in the step 2 of the [Keycloak Configuration](./install-keycloak.md#configuration) section.

       kubectl -n platform create secret generic keycloak \
         --from-literal=username=<username> \
         --from-literal=password=<password>

-5. In the `envs/platform.yaml` file, set the `edpName` and `keycloakEndpoint` parameters.
+3. In the `envs/platform.yaml` file, set the `edpName` and `keycloakEndpoint` parameters.

-6. In the `releases/edp-install.yaml` file, check and fill in all values.
+4. In the `releases/edp-install.yaml` file, check and fill in all values.

-7. Install EDP:
+5. Install EDP:

       helmfile  --selector component=edp --environment platform -f helmfile.yaml apply